 I would like you to teach me to do that.

 But I don’t want to be your teacher.
-There are things that it is best if we learn them on our own.
+There are things that are best learnt by oneself.
 I don’t want to teach you.
 I don’t want to fulfil that role.
 I want us to be equals.

 And I wouldn’t worry, you are going to learn, and you are going to learn it fast.